LinqLover/sonyx/docs/study/study-design.md

 **Task:**

 - *<u>Understand</u> how the sorting algorithm works. <u>Decide</u> whether the sorting is stable, i.e., equal values are not reordered.*
-- the method already contains an assertions
+- the method already contains an assertion
 - if sonyx: *Add sound probes to the method to listen to relevant parts of the collection.*
 - if rvv: *Add watcher to the method to visualize how the collection is sorted.*
 - if no sonyx: *Read or debug the code to understand it.*